themanyone/FindAImage/README.md

 ## Install [llama.cpp](https://github.com/themanyone/llama.cpp.git)

-For this project, we are using our own unofficial fork of [llama.cpp](https://github.com/themanyone/llama.cpp.git).
+For this section, we are using our own unofficial fork of [llama.cpp](https://github.com/themanyone/llama.cpp.git).
 We have submitted our changes via pull request.
 If accepted, maybe the official version will become usable.

 ```bash
 git clone https://github.com/themanyone/llama.cpp.git